MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-channels.md

 This article describes potential security risks when the users connect to a bot using the allowed channels, in particular the [Web Chat](~/bot-service-channel-connect-webchat.md) channel.
 It also shows mitigating solutions using the [Direct Line](../bot-service-channel-directline.md) channel with **enhanced authentication** enabled and ....

+The code in this article is based on the sample: [MVC DirectLine token controller](~/../botbuilder-samples/experimental/DirectLineTokenSite).

 ## Security risks

 ### Impersonation